 ORDEQ has developed a dataset of taxa that are considered indicators of low or high sediment conditions (see Appendix B).
 The number of ORDEQ taxa considered indicative of low sediment conditions varies between years, has increased overall since the earliest sampling years, while the number of high sediment indicator taxa dropped and then stabilized among all reaches (Figure 18).
 The mean number of low sediment indicator taxa among downstream sites in 2016 was significantly greater than in 2014 and 2005, and greater but not quite significant compared to 2012 (p = 0.0911).
-Among mid-stream sites, the mean number of low sediment indicator taxa in 2016 was not significantly different compared to those in other years, though the difference was close to significant compared to 2015 and 2005 (greater in 2016; p = 0.0633 and 0.0709, respectively), and the mean number of high sediment indicator taxa in 2016 was significantly higher than in 2014.
-Among upstream sites, the mean number of low sediment indicator taxa in 2016 was significantly greater than in 2005, and lower but not quite significant compared to 2012 (p = 0.0887).
+Among mid-stream sites, the mean number of low sediment indicator taxa in 2016 was not significantly different compared to those in other years, though the difference was close to significant compared to 2015 and 2005 (greater in 2016; p = 0.0633 and 0.0709, respectively), and the mean number of high sediment indicator taxa in 2016 was significantly different taxa in 2016 was significantly greater than in 2014.
+Among upstream sites, the mean number of low sediment indicator taxa in 2016 was significant to 2012 (p = 0.0887).
 The mean number of high sediment indicator taxa at upstream sites in 2016 did not differ significantly from any other year.